Popular with visitors from neighbouring countries along with Austrian locals, Innsbruck is compact, festive and wonderful.

 Located on the main shopping street, Maria Theresien stands out for its modern charm and diverse range of international stalls and products.
 This market serves as a melting pot of cultures against the backdrop of Innsbruck’s historic streets.

-Maria Theresien Street dates: 25th November 2023 to 6th January 2024.
+Maria Theresien Street dates: 24th November 2024 to 6th January 2025 (unconfirmed).

 Location: Maria Theresien Street in the city centre.